Adult hearing services

 How often should I have my hearing reassessed?

 We normally recommend getting your hearing retested every 3 years as hearing loss is usually a very gradual process.
 Once you have had your hearing aid fitted it is up to you, the patient, to contact us if you feel there has been any change in hearing and we can arrange a reassessment.
-You will then be contacted by the appointment booking team who will arrange a telephone consultation (if suitable) with an Audiologist.
-They will update the medical history over the phone and perform a questionnaire to help us understand the areas of your life that are important for you to hear better in.
-During this phone call the Audiologist will book a face-to-face appointment with you at an agreed time and location for the next appointment.
-Here we will perform an examination of the ears, a full hearing test and possible hearing aids adjustments depending on the results.
+You will then be contacted by the appointment booking team who will arrange an appointment with an Audiologist.
+They will update your medical history and complete a questionnaire with you to help us understand the areas of your life that are important for you to hear better in.
+They will then perform an examination of the ears, a full hearing test and possible hearing aids adjustments depending on the results.

 If you feel your hearing has deteriorated suddenly (defined as within 72 hours) and it is not the hearing aid at fault, we class this as a medical emergency.
 Any sudden hearing loss should be treated so we advise you to go straight to the Emergency Department (A&E) without delay to seek urgent medical treatment.